Ball State has a number of resources for graduate students to help you succeed!

 The ASPIRE travel grant program also has funding just for graduate students, to fund up to $700 in travel to present works at professional meetings, or to preform or exhibit creative works.
 For more information contact firstname.lastname@example.org.

 The Writing Center offers both regular assistance with writing through in-person appointments and a digital writing studio (for assistance with how to create digital projects).
 It also offers a writing boot camp just for graduate students, called A Write Start, which is a free mini retreat that can give you the time and direction to work on that big research project you are struggling to finish (or start!).
-A Write Start will be held October 14 and 15th.
+A Write Start will be held March 17 & 18.
 The registration link will be available soon!
 An all-digital version of this mini-retreat called “Write On!” has also been launched.

 The Library provides extensive resources for graduate students, including a comprehensive thesis research workshop available throughout the year.
 The “ask a librarian” function is an easy online way to get started finding the resources needed for your research.
 A “personal librarian” program is also available for all graduate students.
 Questions about the “personal librarian” program can be directed to the library.
 The library’s phone number is 285-5143.
 Your “librarian” can be your first-stop contact for any questions or needs for assistance regarding research and the libraries!
 Scroll down their website for the many good links and their events calendar.
 Some truly comprehensive help is offered in all varieties of research.